 I really love to see the growing availability of affordable skincare lines like Versed that use clean and non-toxic ingredients.
 While every Versed product is under $25, you are getting formulations that are just as good as some higher-end products at twice the price.

-So far for 2020, I’m two for two.
 I really love both Press Restart Gentle Retinol Serum for the combination of both bakuchiol and retinol and Versed Baby Cheeks All-in-One Hydrating Milk for its hydrating and balancing properties.

 Thanks for reading!